 Beaverlodge Pioneer Campground - located in Beaverlodge.
 19 sites.
 Tourist booth.
 Open May 15 to September 30.
 (780) 354-2201.

 Hommy Park - 5 km southwest of Beaverlodge on Highway 43.
 22 sites, tap water, horseshoe pits, baseball diamonds.

 Hythe Campground - Located on west side of Hythe.
 24 sites, water, electricity, showers, flush toilets, sani-dump.
 (780) 356-3888.

 Spring Lake - West of Grande Prairie and 30 minutes north of Hythe.
 Very remote.
 Only electric motors allowed.
 44 stalls.
 20 day use sites, beach and swim area, hiking trails around the lake, 2 horseshoe pits.
 No services.
 (780) 356-2498.

 Demmitt Park - Located near the BC border on Highway 43.
-20 unserviced sites.
-Open May 1 to mid October. (
+There are 20 unserviced sites.
+Open May 1 to mid October.

 EAST OF GRANDE PRAIRIE: